Germany demands costly recall of 12 mln diesel cars - sources

-BERLIN Germany's Transport Ministry is pushing carmakers to update the engine management software in up to 12 million diesel vehicles in the country, people familiar with the talks told Reuters on Monday.
+BERLIN (Reuters) - Germany's Transport Ministry is pushing carmakers to update the engine management software in up to 12 million diesel vehicles in the country, people familiar with the talks told Reuters on Monday.

 The move shows how German lawmakers are flexing their muscles ahead of national elections on Sept.
 24, forcing carmakers to reduce polluting nitrogen oxide emissions from diesel engines.